Tuufless/FFXIV-Elemental-Raid-Macros/3.0_heavensward/extreme_trials/sophia/README.md

 ## Markers

-The `ABCD` markers are for orientation.
+The `1234` markers mark the boundary for the "weak" knockback.

 The `A` marker is used as a gathering point to bait falloff AoEs during second Quasar.